yushundong/REFEREE/README.md

 If you find it useful, please cite our paper.
 Thank you!

 ```
-@inproceedings{dong2022referee,
+@inproceedings{dong2022structural,
-  title={On Structural Explanation of Biases in Graph Neural Networks},
+  title={On Structural Explanation of Bias in Graph Neural Networks},
   author={Dong, Yushun and Wang, Song and Wang, Yu and Derr, Tyler and Li, Jundong},
-  booktitle={Proceedings of the 28th ACM SIGKDD Conference on Knowledge Discovery \& Data Mining},
+  booktitle={Proceedings of the 28th ACM SIGKDD Conference on Knowledge Discovery and Data Mining},
+  pages={316--326},
   year={2022}
 }
 ```